Great question this week from Scott Linklater:

 All of these things said, I want to be clear: There are no absolutes!

-It’s entirely possible that your CPC is higher for ads that lead to an external landing page.
+It’s entirely possible that your Facebook reports on CPC (All) and CPC (Link Click).
+The first refers to all clicks and the second on all internal and outbound links. is higher for ads that lead to an external landing page.
 But is that page actually more efficient in terms of conversions?
 It’s entirely possible this is the case because site speed has been known to impact these results.

 This is why I always advise that you find your own results!
 What works for me may not work for you and vice versa.
-It’s important to split test and experiment!
+It’s important to Split testing (or A/B testing) allows you to test changes in Facebook variables like ad creative, audience, or placement to determine which approach performs best. and experiment!

 Here are a few things I’d do to find the answer that applies to your advertising…